ese3500/final-project-prime-hydration/README.md

 General:

-- How does it taste?
+- How does the drink taste?

 ### 11. Timeline

-This section is to help guide your progress over the next few weeks.
-Feel free to adjust and edit the table below to something that would be useful to you.
-Really think about what you want to accomplish by the first milestone.

 | **Week**            | **Task** | **Assigned To**    |
 |----------           |--------- |------------------- |